Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic interstellar media: Acknowledgments

 \section{\textbf{Acknowledgments}}

-We thank Norm Murray, Peng Oh, Jim Stone, Ralf Klessen, Christoph Federrath, the CITA plasma-astro group for the many enlightening discussions.
+We thank the anonymous reviewer for helping increase the clarity and presentation of the study.
+We further thank Norm Murray, Peng Oh, Jim Stone, Ralf Klessen, Christoph Federrath, and the CITA plasma-astro group for the many enlightening discussions.
 I.~C. and J.~R.~B. acknowledge compute allocations rrg-ripperda and rrg-essick from the Digital Research Alliance of Canada, which were utilized for both running and analyzing the simulations.
 I.~C. acknowledges support from the Barry M. Goldwater Scholarship and acknowledges funding from the UC Santa Cruz Undergraduate Research in Science \& Technology (URST) award.
-J.~R.~B. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number 568580) and acknowledges the support from NSF Award 2206756, as well as high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Center for Supercomputing grants~pn76gi~pr73fi and pn76ga.
+J.~R.~B. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number 568580) and acknowledges the support from NSF Award 2206756, as well as high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Center for Supercomputing grants~pn76gi,~pr73fi and pn76ga.
 This research was made possible thanks to funding from the Lamat Institute and UC Santa Cruz through the Heising-Simons Foundation and NSF grants: AST-1852393, AST-1911206, AST-2150255 and AST-2206243.

 \facilities{All simulations were run and processed on the two Digital Research Alliance of Canada supercomputers, Niagara and Trillium.}

 \software{We use \textsc{ramses} \citep{Teyssier2002_ramses} for all of the simulations.
 Data analysis and visualization software used in this study: \textsc{C++} \citep{Stroustrup2013}, \textsc{numpy} \citep{Oliphant2006,numpy2020}, \textsc{numba}, \citep{numba:2015}, \textsc{matplotlib} \citep{Hunter2007}, \textsc{cython} \citep{Behnel2011}, \textsc{visit} \citep{Childs2012}, \textsc{scipy} \citep{Virtanen2020}, \textsc{scikit-image} \citep{vanderWalts2014}, \textsc{cmasher} \citep{Velden2020_cmasher}, \textsc{yt} \citep{yt}, \textsc{pandas} \citep{pandas}, \textsc{joblib}\citep{joblib}, \textsc{pyfftw}\citep{2021ascl.soft09009G}}